apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 Generally the goal is to strategically limit parallelism to avoid wasting time in the goroutine scheduler.

-For a single Job Goroutines are initialized to the following cardinatlities Per Job, Per Environment, and Per Bundle.
+For a single Job Goroutines are initialized to the following cardinalities Per Job, Per Environment, and Per Bundle.

 This section will attempt to outline the threads associated with Prism when executing a job.
-This will not include SDK side threads, such as those within containers, or started by an external worker service.
+This will not include SDK-side threads, such as those within containers, or started by an external worker service.

 As a rule of thumb, each Bundle is processed on an independant goroutine, with a few exceptions.

-jobservices.Server implements a beam JobManagmenent GRPC services.
+jobservices.Server implements a beam JobManagmenent GRPC service.
 GRPC servers have goroutines managed by GRPC itself.
 Call this G goroutines.

 When RunJob is called, the server starts a goroutine with the Job Executor function.